publicdocs/uscode/assets/md/titles/usc37/us/usc/t37/ch5/schI/m__us_usc_t37_s301.md

     1965—Subsec. (a)(2).
 [Pub.
 L. 89–278][/us/pl/89/278] included duty as a member of a submarine operational command staff whose duties require serving on a submarine during underway operations for certain specified periods within term “hazardous duty”.

     Subsec. (a)(12).
 [Pub.
-L. 89–149, § 1][/us/pl/89/149/s1], added cl.
+L. 89–149][/us/pl/89/149], § 1, added cl.
 (12).

     Subsecs. (c), (f).
 [Pub.
 L. 89–149][/us/pl/89/149], §§ 2, 3, inserted reference to cl.
 (12) of subsec. (a).

     1963—Subsec. (a)(2).
 [Pub.
-L. 88–132, § 6][/us/pl/88/132/s6], substituted “as determined by the Secretary concerned, on a submarine (including, in the case of nuclear-powered submarines, periods of training and rehabilitation after assignment thereto), or, in the case of personnel qualified in submarines, as a prospective crew-member of a submarine being constructed, and during periods of instruction to prepare for assignment to a submarine of advanced design or a position of increased responsibility on a submarine” for “on board a submarine, including, in the case of nuclear-powered submarines, periods of training and rehabilitation after assignment thereto as determined by the Secretary concerned, and including submarines under construction from the time builders’ trials begin”.
+L. 88–132][/us/pl/88/132], § 6, substituted “as determined by the Secretary concerned, on a submarine (including, in the case of nuclear-powered submarines, periods of training and rehabilitation after assignment thereto), or, in the case of personnel qualified in submarines, as a prospective crew-member of a submarine being constructed, and during periods of instruction to prepare for assignment to a submarine of advanced design or a position of increased responsibility on a submarine” for “on board a submarine, including, in the case of nuclear-powered submarines, periods of training and rehabilitation after assignment thereto as determined by the Secretary concerned, and including submarines under construction from the time builders’ trials begin”.

     Subsec. (a)(9).
 [Pub.
-L. 88–132, § 7][/us/pl/88/132/s7], substituted “inside a high- or low-pressure chamber” for “as a low-pressure chamber inside observer”.
+L. 88–132][/us/pl/88/132], § 7, substituted “inside a high- or low-pressure chamber” for “as a low-pressure chamber inside observer”.

     Subsec. (e).
 [Pub.
-L. 88–132, § 8][/us/pl/88/132/s8], substituted “not more than two payments” for “only one payment”.
+L. 88–132][/us/pl/88/132], § 8, substituted “not more than two payments” for “only one payment”.

  __Effective Date of 2003 Amendment__

 [Pub.
 L. 108–136, div.
-A, title VI, § 615(d)][/us/pl/108/136/s615/d], Nov.
+A, title VI][/us/pl/108/136/dA/tVI], § 615(d), Nov.
 24, 2003, [117 Stat.
 1502][/us/stat/117/1502], provided that:

 > “Paragraph (12) of [section 301(a) of title 37][/us/usc/t37/s301/a], United States Code, as added by subsection (a)(3), shall apply to duty described in such paragraph that is performed on or after October 1, 2003.”

  __Effective Date of 2001 Amendment__

 [Pub.
 L. 107–107, div.
-A, title VI, § 615(c)][/us/pl/107/107/s615/c], Dec.
+A, title VI][/us/pl/107/107/dA/tVI], § 615(c), Dec.
 28, 2001, [115 Stat.
 1136][/us/stat/115/1136], provided that:

 > “Paragraph (11) of [section 301(a) of title 37][/us/usc/t37/s301/a], United States Code, as added by subsection (a)(3), shall apply to duty described in such paragraph that is performed on or after January 1, 2002.”

  __Effective Date of 1998 Amendment__

 [Pub.
 L. 105–261, div.
-A, title VI, § 614(b)][/us/pl/105/261/s614/b], Oct.
+A, title VI][/us/pl/105/261/dA/tVI], § 614(b), Oct.
 17, 1998, [112 Stat.
 2040][/us/stat/112/2040], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall take effect on October 1, 1998, and shall apply with respect to months beginning on or after that date.”